Wesbury COVID-19 / Coronavirus Information

-Automated communication: In the event that we have an important announcement, illness, or emergency, we will use an automated system to send out a timely and consistent phone message to the responsible party and first emergency contacts.
+Automated communication: In the event that we have an important announcement, illness, or emergency, we will use an automated system to send out a timely and consistent phone message to the responsible party and first emergency contact.
 Texts will be from an 800 number, and calls will come from 814-332-9015.
 If you have any questions, please call 814-332-9238.

 We kindly ask for your patience and understanding during this time.
 We will make every effort to make updates as changes occur.
 If you have any further questions, please contact Administrators Larry Marsteller at 814-332-9520 or Sheila Bundy at 814-332-9142.

 Thank you for your dedication to the safety of our community!

 Click on the Links Below for More Information:

 - PA Department Of Health